 Join us for Manitoba’s best rodeo action at the Threshermen’s Stampede!
 Voted the 2017 Rodeo of the Year by the Canadian Cowboys’ Association, watch Canada’s best rodeo competitors strive for top prize in bareback and saddle bronc riding, bull riding, calf roping, steer wrestling, mutton busting, barrel racing and many more.

-12:30-1:15 (just before the parade) Thursday: Up in Flames, Friday: Bull Ruckus, Saturday: Banned and Outlawed, Sunday: Along for the Ride
+12:30-1:15 (just before the parade) Thursday: TBA, Friday: Bull Ruckus, Saturday: TBA, Sunday: TBA

 At the Corn and Barley Corral

 4:00-5:00 while enjoying a cob (or 2) of fresh steamed corn!
-(Daily 3:30-4:30) Thursday: Up in Flames, Friday: Bull Ruckus, Saturday: Banned and Outlawed, Sunday (3:30): Along for the Ride
+(Daily 3:30-4:30) Thursday: TBA, Friday: Bull Ruckus, Saturday: TBA, Sunday: TBA

 Gazebo Stage